 The following biographies are for the Board of Directors of Muslim Advocates.

-Awais Sufi is the Chairman of the Board of Directors of Muslim Advocates.
-Mr. Sufi is currently an Entrepreneur in Residence at the Ewing Marion Kauffman Foundation, and previously served as Executive Vice President and Chief Operating Officer at the International Youth Foundation.
-Prior to these roles, he was the founding Managing Director and General Counsel of the Education For Employment Foundation (EFE).
+Awais Sufi serves as President and CEO of SchoolSmartKC, a collaborative philanthropic fund supporting improved education in Kansas City.
+Mr. Sufi transitioned into this role after serving as Entrepreneur in Residence at the Ewing Marion Kauffman Foundation.
+He previously served as Executive Vice President and Chief Operating Officer at the International Youth Foundation.
 Mr. Sufi has also served as a corporate and securities attorney with the law firm of Arnold & Porter, and law clerk to the U.S. District Court for the Southern District of New York.

 Nahid Aliniazee is a philanthropist and community activist.
 She is currently Vice President and a member of the Board of Directors of Indian Muslim Relief and Charities (IMRC), member of the Corporate Board at Northwest Suburban College in Illinois, and Co-Chair of the Muslim Youth Community Center of the West Valley Muslim Association.
 Ms. Aliniazee previously served on the Board of Trustees of Islamic Networks Group (ING).
 She is also a member of the Advisory Board of Girls Learn International (GLI), an initiative of the Feminist Majority Foundation.
 She has led fundraising efforts for a number of nonprofit organizations, including Roshni Academy’s annual benefit and Castilleja School’s 2009 benefit featuring Anderson Cooper, Leslie Stahl, Rupert Murdoch and Tina Brown.